satorinin/chimichan/docs/master_design.md

 # Chimichan — Master Design Document

 This document captures the high-level plan and component breakdown for an app that reproduces key features from the Migaku Chrome extension (furigana, pitch coloring, Anki integration, n+1 mining, sentence difficulty), starting as a SPA and later packaged as a browser extension.
+Recent additions: component-level docs have been added under `docs/` (see list below) and the extension is explicitly client-side first and only decorates pages when the user enables it.

+## Quick plan & checklist
+- [ ] Keep the app fully client-side where possible (no external CDNs/databases by default).
+- [ ] Extension decorates pages only when the user enables decorations for that page/site.
+- [ ] Use local pitch DB (JSON) and IndexedDB/SQLite for local persistence.
+- [ ] Implement the Comprehension Calculator in the content script pipeline.

 ## Goals
 - Provide selectable furigana behavior: None / All / Unknown / On hover.
 - Provide pitch-accent coloring: None / On hover / Always.
-- Make webpage text and subtitles interactive (hover, click, annotations).
+- Make webpage text and subtitles interactive (hover, click, annotations) only when the user enables decoration.
 - Integrate with Anki (AnkiConnect) to read known/learning/new words and sentence cards.
 - Underline unknown words, find n+1 sentences for mining, and compute per-sentence difficulty relative to a user's Anki knowledge.
 - Use Yomitan (or external popup) for dictionary popups; the app is not a flashcard or dictionary app.
 - Tokenize and parse Japanese sentences (Intl.Segmenter + kuromoji for morphology).
 - Use Bazel for builds and tests.
-- **Ensure the app is fully client-side, avoiding reliance on external CDNs or databases.**
+- Ensure the app is client-side first, avoiding reliance on external CDNs or databases unless explicitly opted-in by the user.

 ## High-level architecture